-We treat addictions to a variety of opioids and painkillers, including fentanyl addiction.
+We treat addictions to various opioids and painkillers, including fentanyl addiction.
 Most people are unaware that fentanyl is far stronger than morphine and is part of the same family.
 According to the National Institute of Drug Abuse, not only is fentanyl stronger than morphine, it’s 50 to 100 percent stronger.
-Morphine and fentanyl are both used in hospitals to dull pain signaling from the brain.
-During surgeries, since it is so readily absorbed through fatty tissues, fentanyl is a fast-acting and potent anesthesia.
+Morphine and fentanyl are used in hospitals to dull pain signaling from the brain.
+Since it is readily absorbed through fatty tissues during surgeries, fentanyl is a fast-acting and potent anesthesia.

 Use of Fentanyl